-The UIS History Harvest is part of a national movement connecting communities and universities through the practice of local history.
+History Harvest is part of a national movement, developed by the University of Nebraska-Lincoln, connecting communities and universities through the practice of local history.
+More background on the national movement can be found here.